 In today's dynamic job market, the need to have a unique skill(s) cannot be emphasized enough.
 New work models are cropping up like freelancing, where employees don't have to necessarily sit at a desk to work for an organisation.
-Within many companies, teams are learning to be more agile, to work with distributed and remote workers, and adapt to the ever changing market.
+Within many companies, teams are learning to be more agile, to work with distributed and remote… Continue reading Do you have the skills to keep your job?

 Food waste contributes greatly to world hunger.
 One solution includes placing a greater emphasis on post-harvest food preservation methods such as solar refridgeration, intelligent packaging and creating a world food preservation center.
 Charles.
 L. Wilson, Ph.D

 "There are ways for students to adapt their academic pursuits to compete with an increasingly automated workforce, by learning to be creative thinkers who improvise in ways that computers cannot."
 Business Insider We ought to capitalize on those soft skills that no machine or computer can offer.